A.Q. Miller School Internship

-It's never too early to start thinking about internships for Summer 2018!
 Check out the details for the Los Angeles Times Internship Program:

 Interested in working with some of the best journalists around?
 We offer 10 weeks of intensive, hands-on experience in a region where big stories are the norm.
 We place interns throughout the L.A.
 Times: Metro/Local, Sacramento, Sports, Business, Features (Home, Image, Travel, Food, Mind & Body), Arts & Entertainment, Editorial Pages, Washington, D.C., bureau, Photography/Video, Data Desk, Visualization and Data, Design and latimes.com.
 (Our copy editing intern is selected through the Dow Jones News Fund's national selection process.)
 These are paid internships and placements usually run from mid-June to late August.
 Internships are limited to summer unless otherwise noted.

 Applicants must be actively working toward an undergraduate or graduate degree and must be eligible to work in the U.S. Graduates may qualify if you've finished school within six months of the start of the internship.
 Applicants for the visual journalism and most reporting internships must have a valid driver's license and access to a car in good working condition.
 Internships are for students who have not worked professionally as staff journalists.
 Little training is offered, so previous internship experience is preferred.